faisalmemon/solve-it-now/docs/about.md

 # About Solve It Now!

-Solve It Now! is a comprehensive problem-solving application that brings systematic troubleshooting methodologies to your iPhone and iPad.
-The app combines proven problem analysis frameworks with modern AI assistance to help you tackle complex challenges methodically.
+Solve It Now! is a comprehensive problem-solving application that brings proven professional troubleshooting methodologies to your Apple devices.
+The app is built around systematic frameworks used in manufacturing, engineering, healthcare, and scientific research - with optional AI assistance to enhance your analysis.

 ## Our Mission

-To make systematic problem-solving accessible to everyone by providing structured tools and AI-powered insights that guide users through proven troubleshooting methodologies.
+To make professional-grade problem-solving methodologies accessible to everyone by providing structured tools and frameworks that guide users through proven troubleshooting approaches.
+AI enhancement is available but the core value lies in the systematic methodology itself.

 ## The Problem-Solving Framework